 NCC Students are required to take the Praxis Core of Academic Skills for Educators prior to graduation.
-Students should be aware that college admissions to four-year Educator Preparation programs require a passing score on the Praxis and most require a GPA of 2.5 or higher.
+Students should be aware that college admissions to four/five year Educator Preparation programs require a passing score on the Praxis and most require a GPA of 2.5 or higher.
 Electives should be taken that assure students are able to meet these requirements.

-Because each four-year institution has unique requirements for its Educator Preparation program, it is imperative that, early in their college career, students consider to which institutions they may wish to transfer to be prepared with the appropriate course requirements for transfer.
+Because each fourfive year institution has unique requirements for its Educator Preparation program, it is imperative that early in their college career, students consider to which institutions they may wish to transfer to be prepared with the appropriate course requirements for transfer.
 Students should contact NCC Academic Advising or the Coordinator of Educator Preparation to be sure their planned program will prepare them for their futures.

-Upon completion of the degree in Educator Preparation, graduates will be able to:
+Upon completion of the Associate Degree Arts in Educator Preparation, graduates will be able to:

-- Demonstrate an awareness of and a beginning understanding of the teaching profession in regard to its historical context, the implications of the profession, and the role played by various educational delivery systems in contemporary society; - 2.
-Articulate a beginning philosophy of education that incorporates an understanding of relevant theories and models of education and addresses the needs of diverse learners in the 21st century environment; - Demonstrate comprehensive knowledge and skills of literature, science, mathematics, social sciences, and humanities, fine arts/ world language and the ways in which society transfers such knowledge to its youth; - Demonstrate the ability to make informed decisions in regard to an in-depth study in a particular area based on the student's chosen goals, teaching field, and the need for continued learning; - Demonstrate an appreciation for and the beginning knowledge of the skills and dispositions of a highly effective teacher based upon the NH Department of Education Certification of Educational Personnel and related requirements; - Demonstrate a beginning understanding and knowledge of curriculum, instruction and assessment as it aligns with requirements of the New Hampshire Department of Education standards.
+- Apply a beginning understanding of the teaching profession in regard to its historical context, the implications of the profession, and the role played by various educational delivery systems in contemporary society to their future plans in education: - 2.
+Compose a beginning philosophy of education that incorporates: - a. relevant theories of educational philosophy, - b. models of education. - c. addresses the needs of diverse learners in the 21st century classroom environment, and - d. is aligned with the standards outlined by the New Hampshire Department of Education, the Interstate Teacher Assessment and Support Consortium (InTASC,) and other state and national boards; - Apply comprehensive knowledge and skills of literature, science, mathematics, social sciences, and humanities/ fine arts/world language to the ways in which society transfers such knowledge to its youth; - 4.
+Write a paper on a topic of current educational significance, demonstrating the graduate's ability to make informed decisions in regard to an in-depth study in a particular area of interest based on the student's chosen goals, teaching field, and the need for continued learning; - Create a portfolio that demonstrates beginning knowledge of the skills and dispositions of a highly effective teacher based upon the NH Department of Education Certification requirement, InTASC Standards, and related state and national standards; - 6.
+Create a lesson plan for instruction that aligns with content standards outlined by the New Hampshire Department of Education for the student's intended area of endorsement.